Training & Support

 Fellows will participate in the following activities:

-- Fellows will spend one year as a “trainer in training,” learning to perform abortion and related procedures (IUD and implant insertions and removals, first-trimester sonography, medication abortion, endometrial biopsy, and manual vacuum aspiration of the uterus) and learning to teach these procedures to others.
-The fellows will also spend 15 to 20 days at a high volume abortion site, getting training and becoming a trainer.
+- Fellows will spend one year as a “trainer in training,” learning to perform abortion and related procedures (IUD and contraceptive implant insertions and removals, first-trimester sonography, medication abortion, endometrial biopsy, and manual vacuum aspiration of the uterus) and learning to teach these procedures to others.
+Fellows will spend ~20 days at a high volume abortion site, getting training and becoming a trainer.

-- Fellows will develop teaching skills by precepting family medicine residents one session per week, learning to teach and give feedback under the supervision of the residency faculty.
+- Fellows will develop teaching skills by precepting family medicine residents, learning to teach and give feedback under the supervision of residency faculty.

-- Fellows will develop teaching and leadership skills by giving presentations during the residency curriculum sessions and at academic family medicine meetings.
-Fellows will participate in advocacy projects that promote access to reproductive health care in family medicine, with guidance from the Reproductive Health Access Project (RHAP).
-Fellows, in collaboration with residents and faculty, will work on the on-going projects with a goal of preparing presentations for academic meetings and publications for family medicine journals.
+- Fellows will develop teaching and leadership skills by giving presentations during the residency curriculum sessions and at academic conferences.
+Fellows, in collaboration with residents and faculty, will work on academic projects with a goal of presenting at academic meetings and writing for publication.

 - Fellows will work with medical schools to provide reproductive health training opportunities for medical students.